 All other applicants, including graduates of German, must either submit a recent German language certificate or take a German language test at a Goethe Institute or with a DAAD-Lektor.
 The language test is intended to indicate the level of proficiency in the German language and there is no specific pass mark.

-The German language test (the onSET-Deutsch test, previously called OnDaF test) at the Goethe Institute in London is free of charge for DAAD applicants and will be held at 10:30am on the following dates:
+The German language test (the onSET-Deutsch test, previously called OnDaF test) at the Goethe Institute in London is free of charge for DAAD applicants and will be held from 10:30am till 12:00pm on the following dates:

 Please register at onSET for your participation in the test.
 Once you are registered, please forward your registration email to the Goethe-Institut London who will then be in touch with you regarding an access code.
 Please be advised that there is a limited number of places to sit the test.
 Meeting point at the Goethe-Institut London is on the second floor.